FarBeyondDriven/multi-openvpn-tinyproxy/README.md

 Connection closed by foreign host.
 ```

-*Note: These signals can be sent by simple scripts to automate a reconnect or shutdown of openvpn.*
+*Note: These signals can be sent by simple scripts to automate a reconnect or shutdown of openvpn.
+The output of the `vpnroutes` script may not be shown when you started `openvpn` on a different console.
+You can still see the messages in your syslog.*